-The main character is 12-year-old Peter from Des Moines, Iowa.
-A video-game enthusiast and avid reader, Peter learns about Colombia from his Spanish teacher and decides to visit.
-But once there surprises meet him at every turn: chilly Bogota contrasts with tropical Cartagena; stunning multicolored jungle birds contrast with scary piranhas; and a kind man with books contrasts with rural poverty and isolation.
+12-year-old Peter from Des Moines, Iowa is a video-game enthusiast and avid reader.
+Peter learns about Colombia from his Spanish teacher and decides to visit.
+But once there, surprises meet him at every turn: chilly Bogota contrasts with tropical Cartagena; stunning multi-colored jungle birds contrast with scary piranhas; and a kind man with books contrasts with rural poverty and isolation.
 Drawing readers to Peter’s adventure, Peter va a Colombia keeps students engaged and involved.
 As they read, they will wonder: What is Bogota like?
 What foods do Colombians enjoy?
 Will the piranhas eat Peter?
 Do poor Colombian children enjoy books as much as they do?
-In this book students will find answers to these and other questions.

 - 350+ unique words